 With its mild weather and natural beauty, getting married in South Africa is a popular choice for couples.

-Before you are allowed to get married in South Africa, however, you must prove you are legally eligible to marry in the country.
-Couples that are not residents of the country are entitled to a South African marriage licence, provided the correct procedures have been followed.
+Before you can get married in South Africa, however, you must prove you are legally eligible to marry.
+Non-resident couples may get a South African marriage license if they follow the procedures.

 Marriage in South Africa is a legally binding contract.
-The regulations are governed by the South African Marriage Act of 1961 and the Civil Union Act of 2006, both of which outline the regulations regarding how a marriage is performed, and who may marry one another — thanks to the latter act, gay marriage in South Africa is legal —, as well as where and how the wedding may be conducted and by whom.
-If you fail to comply with the regulations, your marriage could be declared null and void.
+The South African Marriage Act of 1961 and the Civil Union Act of 2006 govern marriages in the country.
+Both outline the rules regarding the process of marriage, and who may marry one another, as well as where and how the wedding occurs.
+If you fail to comply with the regulations, your marriage may be declared null and void.

-Whether you are a foreigner marrying a South Africa citizen, a South African marrying a foreigner, or you are both foreigners, every couple planning to get married in South Africa is obligated to follow the outlined procedures.
+Whether you are a foreigner marrying a South Africa citizen, a South African marrying a foreigner, or you are both foreigners, every couple planning to marry in South Africa must follow the rules.

 Who can get married in South Africa?

-Before deciding to get married in South Africa, you must ensure you meet the Department of Home Affairs’ marriage requirements.
+Before getting married in South Africa, you must meet the Department of Home Affairs’ marriage requirements.
 In most cases, this shouldn’t pose a problem.
-Under South African marriage laws, the following persons are prohibited from getting married in South Africa:
+Under South African marriage laws, the following persons cannot marry in South Africa: